RyanHedges/RyanHedges.github.io/README.md

 This is a [middlemann](http://middlemanapp.com/, "Middleman - static site generator") website that compiles into static web pages to be hosted on [github pages](https://pages.github.com/).

+## Ideas of things to write about

+- `let` in rspec
+- Interesting things I learned while making this blog
+- Describing proper commit messages.
+- Rspec vs Jasmin testing (how to do same thing in both).
+- BOOK CLUB - write about a chapter from a book that I like - Reference the Book & Author.
+- pair programming.
+- interview process.

 ## Some tips for doing something similar yourself.

 #### Building to master branch